Cryptnox-Software/cryptnoxpy/README.rst

 Use at your own risk.**

 A Python3 library to use the `Cryptnox smartcard applet <https://www.cryptnox.com/>`_.
-It provides high level functions to send instructions with the Cryptnox and to manage its lifecycle.
+It provides high level functions to send instructions to a Cryptnox Hardware Wallet Card and to manage its lifecycle.
 The core module is *CryptnoxPy* which provides a *Connection* class to establish a channel of communication that can be used to initialize a card instance through the factory method.